magnetarpulse/spartan-demo/docs/index.md

 layout: home
 title: Documentation Home
 nav_order: 0
+has_toc: false
 ---

-# Xilinx Spartan 7 FPGA Programming Demo Documentation
+# Xilinx Spartan 7 FPGA Programming Demo
 **Jarvis College of Computing and Digital Media - DePaul University**

 This repository contains an implementation of a simple demo for programming the Spartan 7 FPGA.